- COLLEGE REQUIREMENTS

 - Demonstrate the ability to be productive in one or more actuarial roles including:

-- research designed to deepen or broaden actuarial knowledge; or
+- Research designed to deepen or broaden actuarial knowledge

-Actuarial science majors must take MATH 106 Calculus I, MATH 107 Calculus II, and MATH 208 Calculus III, as well as CSCE 101 Fundamentals of Computer Science & CSCE 101L Fundamentals of Computing Laboratory.
+Actuarial science majors must take MATH 106 Calculus I, MATH 107 Calculus II, and MATH 208 Calculus III, as well as either CSCE 101 Fundamentals of Computer Science and CSCE 101L Fundamentals of Computing Laboratory, or any of the CSCE 155 Computer Science I courses.
 These hours have been built into the College Degree Requirements as part of the Non-Business Requirements (NBR).

 ACTS 399 Independent Study may not count toward the major or minor in actuarial science.